Jai Ho (song): English adaptation

-American girl group the Pussycat Dolls recorded an English interpretation of "Jai Ho".
+American girl group The Pussycat Dolls recorded an English interpretation of "Jai Ho".
 Entitled "Jai Ho!
 (You Are My Destiny)", and credited to 'A. R. Rahman and the Pussycat Dolls featuring Nicole Scherzinger', the song appeared on the re-release of the group's second studio album Doll Domination (2008).
 After watching Slumdog Millionaire, record executives Ron Fair and Jimmy Iovine wanted to turn "Jai Ho" into a "pop record without deviating from the original melody".

 After getting a green-light from Rahman, they asked Scherzinger, the lead singer of the Pussycat Dolls, to write an interpretation of the song.
 Scherzinger was hesitant at first, stating in an interview that: "[...]
 I was scared to death to touch it [and] afraid for people to hear it before I even wrote it".
 Scherzinger put her "heart into writing the lyrics and put in themes from the film Slumdog Millionaire.
 Love and destiny were elements from the movie that she put into the track".
 She stated that she "prayed every night to do this right".
 Fair and Iovine additionally hired Brick & Lace, the Writing Camp and Ester Dean to write their own interpretation of the song.

 E. Kidd Bogart, a member of the Writing Camp, stated that: "They [Fair and Iovine] wanted to get a bunch of different versions to see who could nail a version for the Pussycat Dolls".
 Once all interpretations were complete, "they [Fair and Iovine] took parts of the Writing Camp version, parts of Ester Dean's version, and parts of another version, and they put them together, and then Nicole [Scherzinger] and Ron [Fair] filled in the blanks that they thought were missing".
 Bogart additionally stated that it was "a very unique and awkward way of writing a song".
-Bogart, Dean, Fair, Erika Nuri, David Quiñones, Scherzinger, Candace Thorbourne, Nailah Thorbourne and Nyanda Thorbourne are credited for writing the track, while its production was handled by Fair Scherzinger.
+Bogart, Dean, Fair, Erika Nuri, David Quiñones, Scherzinger, Candace Thorbourne, Nailah Thorbourne and Nyanda Thorbourne are credited for writing the track, while its production was handled by Fair and Scherzinger.
 The song was recorded in London, while Scherzinger and Rahman corresponded via webcam.

 Music critics responded generally favorably to "Jai Ho (You Are My Destiny)".
 Newsround praised the song by saying "[Nicole Scherzinger] sounds right at home – making the most of her soulful R&B voice and hitting all the (incredibly) high notes on this Eastern-themed piece of pop!"
 Nick Levine from Digital Spy wrote that, "The Hindi original, which soundtracks the Bollywood dance routine at the end of the movie, is far more urgent and atmospheric, but this remake works nicely enough as a slick, shamelessly opportunistic PCD single.
 Well, that hollered "JAI HO!" makes for a pretty sweet pop hook, you have to admit".